Expressivity Landscape for Logics with Probabilistic Interventionist Counterfactuals: Expressive power of fragments of

+Left-to right.
+The fact that $\PP^-$ and $\PP$ have the empty multiteam property and are closed under rescaling follows from Theorem \ref{theorem: expressivity of PCOinf}; closure under change of laws follows from Lemma \ref{lemma:trivial laws}.
+The fact that $\PP^-$ is monic is given by Lemma \ref{lemma: P minus is monic}, and that $\PP$ is signed monic by Lemma \ref{lemma: P is signed monic}.

-Suppose then that $\K$ has all the four listed properties.
+For $\PP^-$, the right-to-left entailment is proved via a direct translation from finite unions of finite systems of monic inequalities into $\PP^-$ formulae.
+Suppose that $\K$ has all the four listed properties.
 Since it is monic, $\Pvec_\K$ is the union of the solution sets of a finite number $m$ of finite systems $A_1,\dots,A_m$ of inequalities.
 For each $A_j$, let us index its inequalities by a finite set $I_j$.

 For each inequality $e_i \dfn a_1^i\epsilon_1 + \dots + a_n^i\epsilon_n \vartriangleleft b^i$ in $A_j$, if $b^i \in [0,1]$ define

 If $b<0$ and $\vartriangleleft \in\{<,\leq\}$, or $b>1$ and $\vartriangleleft \in\{>,\geq\}$, let $\psi_i \dfn \bot$.
 If $b<0$ and $\vartriangleleft \in \{>,\geq\}$, or $b>1$ and $\vartriangleleft \in\{<,\leq\}$, let $\psi_i \dfn\top$.
 Finally, let $\varphi \dfn \bigsqcup_{j= 1..m} \bigwedge_{i\in I_j} \psi_{i}$.